Pregnancy and Delivery FAQs

 Birthing Classes – Besides Medical City Frisco being a wonderful place to have your baby, the hospital provides a series of free classes related to pregnancy.
 Classes range from “what to expect in labor and at delivery,” “breastfeeding,” new dads,” and “infant cardiopulmonary resuscitation (CPR)”.
 At your first visit to the office, you will be provided with this information.
 In the third trimester, we will provide you with samples of formula along with valuable information to help ease the transition to home.
 If you plan to deliver naturally we can provide you some referrals to more traditional birth classes (i.e. Bradley Method) in the community or make recommendations for a doula, if desired.

 Prenatal vitamins should be started two months before conception to decrease the risk of a group of birth defects called neural tube defects.
 These defects involve failure of the baby’s anterior or posterior walls to close and in its most severe form cause Anencephaly, where the brain does not develop.
-The two main types are prescription and over-the-counter prenatal vitamins.
-Prescription prenatal vitamins are the gold standard and we have coupons for many different kinds, including chewable.
-In general, prescription prenatal vitamins will have more iron, all have stool softener, and will have the recommended 800 milligrams of folic acid.
-Generic prenatal vitamins are regulated by the Food and Drug Administration and can have a twenty percent variance in their contents when compared to the label.
-Over-the-counter prenatal vitamins are not regulated by the Food and Drug Administration, so what it states on the label may not be what is in the pills.
-You should also be looking for 200 mg of Docosahexaenoic Acid (DHA), an omega-3 fatty acid found in breast milk and formula.
+The two main forms are capsules and gummies.
+They both have the recommended 800 milligrams of folic acid but gummies do not have iron supplementation to prevent anemia.
+We do NOT recommend gummy vitamins.
+Prenatal vitamins in capsule form contain 200 mg of Docosahexaenoic Acid (DHA), an omega-3 fatty acid found in breast milk and formula.
 It contributes to brain, nervous system, and eye formation.
+One a Day Womens Prenatal are a good choice and can be found in most stores.

 Vaccinations in Pregnancy, Why Do I Need Them?
 Tdap – the adult version of the Tetanus, Diphtheria and Pertussis (Whopping Cough) Vaccination, has only been available for the last 3 years.
 Whopping Cough protection for your baby does not occur until 6 months after delivery.
 Any person who will be around your baby on a regular basis should receive a booster vaccination in adulthood.
 Pregnant patients are offered Tdap right before they leave the hospital.
 Other baby contacts can come by our office at any time to receive the vaccination, just call for a nurse visit.
 Whooping Coughing is on the rise, so get vaccinated.
 Influenza (Flu) Preservative Free Vaccination – If you do not routinely receive vaccination fine.
 Multiple studies have shown that when the flu vaccination is given to a pregnant patient it confers immunity to your baby for up to six months after it is born.
 Flu vaccine is not administered to a child until they are at least 6 months old so vaccinating yourself will help the baby from potentially getting very ill.